Search

 Access and Prescription Requirements

-• Ask how follow-up works if bleeding patterns change quickly
+• Ask how follow-up is handled if symptoms change or worsen

 Related Resources